Serial killers and rapists tend to have comfort zones.

 In his mind, attacking a victim that lives nearby may bring unwanted attention to his “home base”.
 He also knows that he is more likely to be identified by someone.

 However, committing a crime that is closer means that he does not have to travel as far.
+In other words, it is much more convenient.

 Essentially, there is an internal conflict between two thoughts.